GlobalFishingWatch/globalfishingwatch.github.io/encounters.md

 than at sea and 2) the majority encounters in the vicinity of ports are chance events, not related to transshipment.

-# Possible Transhipments
+# Potential Transhipments

-The [transshipments dataset](transshipment.html) and the [Global Fishing Watch map](http://globalfishingwatch.org/map/)  encounters layer focus on *possible transshipments*, a subset of encounters where one of the vessels is identified a fish carrier and the other as a fishing vessel.
+The [transshipments dataset](transshipment.html) and the [Global Fishing Watch map](http://globalfishingwatch.org/map/)  encounters layer focus on *potential transshipments*, a subset of encounters where one of the vessels is identified a fish carrier and the other as a fishing vessel.